paezha/University-AI-Panel/README.md

 chatbots do, and almost absolute ignorance of what data analysis entails.
 Ask a chatbot to do some arithmetic: it will produce something that is right on average.
 But average is not always right.
-And seeing how AIs are now being trained on the dregs of the internet (see below) it should not surprise anyone when an AI Overview responds to the prompt “2 + 2” with “potato”.
+And seeing how AIs are now being trained on the dregs of the internet, it should surprise approximately no one when an AI Overview responds to the prompt “2 + 2” with “potato”.

 <div class="figure">